mongodb/specifications/source/command-monitoring/command-monitoring.rst

     /**
      * Returns the execution time of the event in the highest possible resolution for the platform.
-     * The calculated value MUST be the time to send the message and receive the reply from the server,
+     * The calculated value MUST be the time to send the message and receive the reply from the server
-     * including BSON serialization and deserialization.
+     * and MAY include BSON serialization and/or deserialization.
 The name can imply the units in which the
      * value is returned, i.e. durationMS, durationNanos.
      */
     duration: Int64;